About the CIA

 Each episode is between 15 and 30 minutes in length.

-It features the hosts, known only as Dee and Walter, having conversations with a wide range of special guests.
+It features the hosts, known only as Dee and Walter, conversing with a wide range of special guests.
 For the most part, the hosts using only their first names adds to the aura of secrecy and mystique.

 List of Episodes – The Langley Files: A CIA Podcast